-- Two or more machines for the Web server (the customer will need to use their own web-farm load balancers) - Two machines for the Router server (one active, the other passive) - Two or more machines for the Runtime server - Two or more machines for the Task server (this is key if there are many publications and ETL processes) - Two or more machines for the AI server (if there is ML processing) - One machine for the repository database3 - The data stack, to be analyzed, should be separate, including the In-memory database.
+- Two or more machines for the Web server (the customer will need to use their own web-farm load balancers) - Two machines for the Router server (one active, the other passive) - Two or more machines for the Runtime server - Two or more machines for the Task server (this is key if there are many publications and ETL processes) - One machine for the repository database - The data stack, to be analyzed, should be separate, including the In-memory database.
 These machines should be scaled out too.